geoserver/geoserver/doc/en/user/source/community/oauth2/index.rst

     In this example we are going to

 	#.
-Retrieve SSL Certificates from Google domains:
+Retrieve SSL certificates from Google domains:

 		"Access Token URI" = https://accounts.google.com/o/oauth2/token therefore we need to trust ``https://accounts.google.com`` or (``accounts.google.com:443``)
 		"Check Token Endpoint URL" = https://www.googleapis.com/oauth2/v1/tokeninfo therefore we need to trust ``https://www.googleapis.com`` or (``www.googleapis.com:443``)

-		.. note:: You will need to get and trust certificated from every different HTTPS URL used on OAuth2 Endpoints.
+		.. note:: You will need to get and trust certificates from every different HTTPS URL used on OAuth2 Endpoints.

 	#.
-Store SSL Certificates on local hard-disk
+Store SSL Certificates on local hard disk

 	#.
 Add SSL Certificates to the Java Keystore